The myth: great directors spring fully formed from film school, armed with perfect vision and iron control.

 They’ll pull their regular tricks in ways that are more interesting to learn from.
 The seams are visible.
 You can see the craft working instead of disappearing into genius.

 Take this scene from Mike Nichols’s Charlie Wilson’s War.
-It’s so simple it’s almost silly—pure theatrical farce.
+It’s so simple it’s almost silly, pure theatrical farce.
 If this were on stage, nobody would think twice about it.
-But watch how Nichols makes it sing.
+But watch what Nichols does with it.

 Philip Seymour Hoffman’s character gives Senator Charlie Wilson a bottle of scotch with a microphone hidden in it.
 He’s got an earpiece ready to explain the setup.
 But before he can say a word, Wilson hustles him out of the office.
 Women walk in with private news.
 Wilson quickly ushers them out.
 Hoffman walks back in, now wearing the earpiece, having heard everything through the bug.

 It’s a 1940s blocking-based gag.
-The kind of thing that lives or dies on rhythm and spatial choreography.
-Nichols came from theater—he directed The Graduate after years on Broadway—so this kind of physical comedy was second nature to him.
+This kind of gag depends on rhythm and spatial choreography.
+Nichols came from theater.
+He directed The Graduate after years on Broadway, so physical comedy came naturally to him.

-But here’s why you should study it: in The Graduate or Who’s Afraid of Virginia Woolf?, this craft is invisible because everything else is working at such a high level.
-In Charlie Wilson’s War, a perfectly good but not transcendent film, you can actually see the mechanism.
-You can watch Nichols set up the spatial logic, establish the rhythm, pay it off.
+But here is why you should study it.
+In The Graduate or Who’s Afraid of Virginia Woolf?, the craft stays invisible, because everything else works at such a high level.
+Charlie Wilson’s War is a good film rather than a transcendent one, so you can see the mechanism.
+You watch Nichols set up the spatial logic, establish the rhythm and pay it off.

 That’s the value of studying lesser work.
 The techniques that disappear into brilliance in a masterpiece are still there, just more legible.
 You can reverse-engineer them.

-The lesson isn’t that Charlie Wilson’s War is better for learning than The Graduate.
-It’s that watching a master filmmaker work on good-but-not-great material shows you which tools they reach for automatically, which tricks are fundamental to their process versus which only emerge when everything aligns perfectly.
+The lesson is not that Charlie Wilson’s War teaches more than The Graduate.
+Watch a master filmmaker work on good-but-not-great material.
+You see which tools they reach for automatically.
+You also see which tricks are fundamental and which ones only appear when everything aligns.

 Cassavetes’s Dreamlike Surrealism